mistergrr/lmop/content/Missions/Narrative Arc 1/Reconsecrate the Altar.md

 -OR-
 - Charm of the Sage — 1 use, cast Divination for free.
 - Riddle to open the [[Library of Whispers]]

->"Three guardians stand in silent embrace,
-One guards the past, one guards the space.
-The third awaits, in shadows deep,
-For those who seek the truths they keep.
->
-To find the path, you must discern,
-The order in which their secrets turn.
-First, the keeper of bygone days,
-Next, the one who guards the maze.
-Lastly, the one in silence stays,
-Whose name will guide you through the haze.
->
-Align their truths in proper array,
-And the entrance to knowledge will be displayed."